gwu-montreal/know-your-rights/copy-src/en/01-text.md

 | parental leave***     | - 52 weeks unpaid  |
 +-----------------------+--------------------+

-\* requires at least 3 months of uninterrupted service
+\* requires at least 3 months of uninterrupted service, can also be used for family obligations

 \*\* close relatives includes parents, children, and siblings